 Child from Anglicare Southern Cross Early Learning 2018.

-Anglicare first ventured into child care services in Canberra in 1992, setting up the Calwell Early Learning Centre in South Tuggeranong.
-Two years later, also in South Tuggeranong, it set up the Gordon Early Childhood Centre1, which was managed by Anglicare but overseen by a voluntary committee.
-Child care centres operating in Canberra, Goulburn and Marulan had already formed closer ties when Anglicare won the inaugural tender to provide child care at Parliament House for politicians and staff working on Canberra's Capital Hill.
-Though only operating the service from 2009 to 2014 (after making the decision not to renew the tender), Anglicare's reputation as a child care provider was boosted.
-Anglicare made successful bids to manage two other, larger centres - the existing Southern Cross Early Childhood Centre in Scullin, and a new centre at the Franklin Early Childhood School which opened in January 2013.
-In mid-2014, Anglicare struck a deal to operate the early learning centre being built at Googong, south of Queanbeyan.
+Photo taken by Helen Austin 2018.

 1 Anglicare made the decision to close the Gordon Early Learning Centre in 2016.
 The site transitioned to become Gordon Community Centre, an initiative run in partnership with Anglicare and Lanyon Valley Anglican Church.

-Anglicare opens the Goulburn Early Childhood Centre on the grounds of Goulburn TAFE 2017 Cassie's Nest trauma-informed therapeutic counselling service, Moruya, established Anglicare opens Disability Day Centre, Cowper Street, Goulburn Anglicare partners with Lanyon Valley Anglican Church to open Gordon Community Centre, Canberra Faithful to the Calling Anglicare continues to fulfil the mission of its original founders as written in the Gospel of Matthew, Chapter 25 - to feed those who are hungry, to welcome those who are strangers or disadvantaged, to clothe those needing assistance and to look after the sick.
+2016 Anglicare opens the Goulburn Early Childhood Centre on the grounds of Goulburn TAFE 2017 Cassie's Nest trauma-informed therapeutic counselling service, Moruya, established

+Anglicare opens Disability Day Centre, Cowper Street, Goulburn

+Anglicare partners with Lanyon Valley Anglican Church to open Gordon Community Centre, Canberra

+Faithful to the Calling

+Anglicare continues to fulfil the mission of its original founders as written in the Gospel of Matthew, Chapter 25 - to feed those who are hungry, to welcome those who are strangers or disadvantaged, to clothe those needing assistance and to look after the sick.

 Despite challenges, setbacks and an often piecemeal approach to the establishment of welfare and community services, Anglicare's ministry assists thousands of people every year.

 Through the passion, persistence, expertise, giving and prayers of many unsung heroes - from staff members to clergy, parishioners, community members and volunteers - the organisation continues to remain faithful to its initial calling.

 This 90-year history honours the words written by the Right Reverend Ernest Burgmann to his congregation in 1934, as Anglicare, in partnership with the Anglican Church, continues to 'keep in touch with all the people and ever be the watchdog of the poor'.

 St Johns volunteer in the community garden 2019.

-1950

-1960

-1970

-1980

-1990

-2000

-2010

-2020

-2018
+Photo taken by Helen Austin 2019.

-Karen Kime appointed Anglicare General Manager of Cultural Safety and Training
+2018 Karen Kime appointed Anglicare General Manager of Cultural Safety and Training

 Glossary

-AHP - Anglicare Housing Program
+- AHP Anglicare Housing Program

-ARCS - Anglican Retirement and Community Services
+ARCS Anglican Retirement and Community Services

-AYFS - Anglicare Youth and Family Services
+AYFS Anglicare Youth and Family Services

-CEAS - Canberra Emergency Accommodation Service
+CEAS Canberra Emergency Accommodation Service

-CEO - Chief Executive Officer
+- CEO Chief Executive Officer

-CHN - Community of the Holy Name
+- CHN Community of the Holy Name

-CYCLOPS - Connecting Young Carers to Life Opportunities and Personalised Support in the ACT DoCS - NSW Department of Community Services
+- CYCLOPS Connecting Young Carers to Life Opportunities and Personalised Support in the ACT

+- DoCS NSW Department of Community Services

-FaCS - NSW Department of Family and Community Services
+- FaCS NSW Department of Family and Community Services

-HIPPY - Home Interaction for Parents of Preschool Youngsters
+- HIPPY Home Interaction for Parents of Preschool Youngsters

-OOHC - Out of Home Care (Foster Care)
+- OOHC Out of Home Care (Foster Care)

-RAP - Reconciliation Action Plan
+- RAP Reconciliation Action Plan

-TAFE - Technical and Further Education
+- TAFE Technical and Further Education

 Disability day centre opening in Crookwell with Anglicare Sallyann Allport, Mayor John Stafford, service participants Julie and Sam, Member for Goulburn Wendy Tuckerman and Revd Wayne Landford.
 Photo taken by Luke Reynolds.